trevor-moon/matlab-style-guide/README.md

 - [ ] Develop comprehensive style-guide
 - [x] Link relevant resources (style-guides, programming conventions, etc)
-- [ ] Website?
-- [ ] Develop contributing document

 ## Contributing

-If you have any additional resources, recommendations, or proposed changes, please consider contributing by first reading [Contributing](CONTRIBUTING.md).
+If you have any additional resources, recommendations, or proposed changes, please consider contributing by:

+1. Submitting an issue
+2. Fork and create a pull request with the desired change

+All suggestions are encouraged and welcomed.

 ## Contact

 Please contact me if you have any questions or suggestions about the project.

 <a href="mailto:trevor.r.moon@gmail.com"><img src="https://img.shields.io/badge/Gmail-D14836?style=flat&logo=gmail&logoColor=white&color=blue" height="25"/></a>

 <a href="https://discordapp.com/users/477451290469859339"><img alt="Discord" src="https://img.shields.io/badge/Discord-7289DA?style=flat&logo=discord&logoColor=white&color=blue" height="25"/></a>

 ## License